Leah Purcell: Early life and education

-After a difficult adolescence looking after her sick mother, Florence, who died while Leah was in her late teens, as well as problems with alcohol and teenage motherhood, Leah left Murgon and moved to Brisbane and became involved with community theatre.
+After a difficult adolescence looking after her sick mother, Florence, who died while Leah was in her late teens, as well as problems with alcohol and teenage motherhood, Leah left Murgon, moved to Brisbane and became involved with community theatre.

 Career

 In 1996 she moved to Sydney to become presenter on a music video cable television station, RED Music Channel.
 This was followed by acting roles in ABC Television series Police Rescue and Fallen Angels.

 Together with Scott Rankin she co-wrote and acted in a play called Box the Pony, which played at Sydney's Belvoir Street Theatre, the Sydney Opera House, the 1999 Edinburgh Festival and in 2000 at the Barbican Theatre in London.
 She then wrote and directed the documentary film Black Chicks Talking, which won a 2002 Inside Film award.
 She appeared as Claudia in the Australian film Lantana for which role she was nominated for Best Supporting Actress by Sydney-based Film Critics Circle of Australia; she lost to Daniela Farinacci.
 She appeared on stage in The Vagina Monologues.
 She went on to appear in three 2004 films, Somersault, The Proposition and Jindabyne, as well as playing the role of Condoleezza Rice in David Hare's play, Stuff Happens in Sydney and Melbourne.